stackhpc/ansible-role-monasca-rsyslog/README.md

 support, and enable the building of some dependencies within a virtualenv by pip.
 The default is a suitable list of package names for an EPEL-enabled CentOS distribution.

+`monasca_rsyslog_network`: Boolean to enable rsyslog configuration to listen for syslog across the network.
+Default is `False`.

+`monasca_rsyslog_network_addr`: IP address to bind to when listening for syslog across the network.
+Default is `0.0.0.0` (all interfaces).

 Dependencies
 ------------